Places to Visit and things to do

 Below are a few of the main attractions that our guests could visit.
 Throughout Normandy there are so many things to see, it would be impossible to see all in one day, but below are sites we can recommend in which you could choose a few and make a day out visiting these.

-brief outline of D-Day and the battle for normandy
+D-Day landing beaches and the battle for normandy

 Below are Maps showing the area that the Battle covered and the routes the Americans and British/Commonwealth Armies took to final push the German Army over the River Seine.